DragonRidersUnite/book/src/03-spit-fire.md

 {{#include code/chapter_03/01_input/app/main.rb:36:40}}
 ```

 Using `puts` is a really helpful way to check that our game works as we expect it to.
-In this case, every tick where the Z key is pressed down, it prints the string "Z key pressed" to the console (open it iwth <kbd>~</kbd>, remember?).
+In this case, every tick where the Z key is pressed down, it prints the string "Z key pressed" to the console (open it with <kbd>~</kbd>, remember?).
 Run your game and press the Z key a bunch and then open your console.

 <img alt="screenshot of DragonRuby console showing Z key pressed 6 times" src="./img/c03-console-puts.jpg" style="max-width: 420px; width: 100%;">